-6 A COMPARISON OF TRANSLATIONS OF SELECTED STORIES
+5 A COMPARISON OF TRANSLATIONS OF SELECTED STORIES

-The analytical part deals with two different translations of selected stories of book Dubliners translated by Zdeněk Urbánek and Aloys Skoumal.
-The thesis deals with Aloys Skoumal translation from 1988 and with the updated version of Zdeněk Urbánek from 2000.
+The analytical part deals with two different translations of selected stories of book Dubliners (1914) translated by Zdeněk Urbánek and Aloys Skoumal.
+The thesis deals with Aloys Skoumal translation from 1988 and with the translation of Zdeněk Urbánek from 1959.
 It focuses on the ways how each of the translators approached to the text.
-These translations are compared on the grounds of lexical, morphological and syntactical level of language.
-(Hickey 2005, 27) Other aspect of the analysis is the focus on the differences between both translations, eventually how they differ from the original version of Dubliners.
+These translations are compared on the grounds of lexical, morphological and syntactical level of language (Hickey 2005, 27).
+Other aspect of the analysis is the focus on the differences between both translations, eventually how they differ from the original version of Dubliners (1914).

 Each chapter focuses on the differences between translations and contains commented examples.
 Each example is depicted in a table and represents a concrete expression or a passage from the original text.
-The analysis deals with the first three short stories; The Sisters, An Encounter and Araby.
+The analysis deals with the first three short stories; "The Sisters", "An Encounter" and "Araby".

-6.1 Lexicological level
+5.1 Lexicological level

 Perhaps almost every language in the world changes over time.
 Some new words may appear and some may become obsolete.
 These changes may also reflect in a translation.
-There is a remarkable time gab between Urbánek's and Skoumal's translations.
+There is remarkable time gab between Urbánek's and Skoumal's translations.
 For that reason, there are many differences in terms of selection of a vocabulary.
 There are some examples where the authors do not stick to the original text and decide to skip some expression, whereas there are some cases where they tend to add some words or sentences.

-6.1.1 Usage of different expression for similar equivalents
+5.1.1 Usage of different expression for similar equivalents